What is it like to live in Luxembourg? Is it an expat-friendly city?

 I personally really loved the small Portuguese bars.
-The staff barely spoke English and they could feel a bit intimidating at first but the drinks were cheaper and normally came with peanuts, chips or snacks.
+The staff barely spoke English, and they could feel a bit intimidating at first, but the drinks were cheaper and typically came with peanuts, chips or snacks.

 Once you showed a smile and some politeness, the English and intimidation wasn’t an issue.

 Did you change your perspective about Luxembourg after living here?